 I would hasten to add, however, that as a study authored by Raj Chetty and colleagues at Harvard has shown, wealth is overwhelmingly the number one predictive factor in admission–much more important than geography.
 Private, elite colleges accept rich applicants at higher rates than they do poorer applicants.
 So despite the geographical advantage kids at Roosevelt High School in Casper may have, these same kids lack the financial advantage of kids in Jackson Hole.
 And wealth generally trumps geography.

 Other countries, such as Paraguay, Niger, or Laos, send relatively few students to American universities.
-With Chinese students accounting for over 30% of all international students in the US, the competition for entry to top universities for students from China is enormous.
+With Chinese students accounting for roughly 40% of all international students in the US, the competition for entry to top universities for students from China is enormous.
 And while South Korea sends relatively fewer students, the population of South Korea is a fraction of China’s–which means that South Korean students face incredible competition to enter top US universities.

 However, with the small numbers of students from many Angola or Guyana applying to American universities, these students will have a geographical advantage in the process.

 However, as with American students, wealth plays an enormous role for international students.
-The overwhelming majority of US universities do not provide any sort of financial aid to International students.
+The overwhelming majority of US universities do not provide any sort of financial aid to international students.
 In some cases, American universities actually tack on an “international student surcharge” for students from other countries.
 So if you’re poor–regardless of national origin–your chances of being admitted to a selective American university are infinitesimally small.
 It can happen that a poor kid from Malawi can get accepted with a full ride to an Ivy League school, but that poor kid had better be the subject of motion picture.

 How can you your address increase your chances of being accepted to college?